Mori Atlas logo

 The ecological character of Fitzgerald River National Park is defined by its location within one of the world's biodiversity hotspots.
 The Mediterranean-climate of southwestern Australia has produced extraordinarily diverse plant communities, and the park protects representative examples of virtually all major habitat types found in the region.
 The park's floral inventory documents 1,748 plant taxa, a figure that places it among the most species-rich areas on the planet relative to its size.
 Approximately 250 species within the park are considered rare or restricted in distribution, while 75 species are endemic and found nowhere else on Earth.
 Vegetation communities range from coastal heath and dune systems through to mallee woodlands, shrublands, and the distinctive kwongan heath that dominates much of the sandplain country.
 The Fitzgerald Biosphere designation by UNESCO recognises the park's role as an internationally significant example of sustainable development and conservation in a Mediterranean-climate ecosystem.

-Fitzgerald River National Park DSC04436.JPG
+Stone homestead building with covered porch in Fitzgerald River National Park

 Fitzgerald River National Park wildlife and species highlights